soramitsu/vue-kakuyaku/packages/core/README.md

 - The method to **set** a promise (`set(promise: Promise<T>)`) so its state is reflected in `state`
 - The method to **clear** (`clear()`) the composable to the initial empty state

-**Note**: if a new promise is `set` while the previous one is pending, the result of the previous is ignored.
+**Note**: if a new promise is `set` while the previous one is pending, the result of the previous promise is ignored.

 ### Repetitive action with `useTask()`